-While spending most of my career in the CPM space, I am a relative newbie, for lack of better term.
+While spending most of my career in the corporate performance management space, I am a relative newbie, for lack of better term.
 Roughly ten years is nothing compared to my peers that have spent their whole careers, and nearly my whole life, developing and implementing corporate performance management (CPM) solutions that have streamlined financial consolidation, reporting, planning and modeling.
 While most CPM software vendors seem to have innovated the space to some capacity, we are all at a point now where automation, integration, and “real-time” reporting are a must-have.

 At OneStream we believe that you should be able to do it all in one platform.
 Our OneStream XF platform unifies financial consolidation, reporting, planning, analytics and data quality in a single application.
 The OneStream XF MarketPlace solutions allow our customers to extend the platform to do more.
 In this post we will discuss how one of those solutions, OneStream Account Reconciliations, helps customers get most out of a unified CPM platform.